Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

-Astronomy is the study of celestial bodies such as the moon, stars, plants, comets, and galaxies.
+Astronomy is the study of celestial bodies such as the moon, stars, planets, comets, and galaxies.

-Though astronomy you can learn about the wheel of the year.
-Earth's journey around the sun and the tilt of our axis that causes the seasons to change and day lengths to grow and shorten.
+Through astronomy, you can learn about the wheel of the year, Earth's journey around the sun and the tilt of our axis that causes the seasons to change and day lengths to grow and shorten.

 Solar and lunar eclipses lend great power to magical workings.

 Warning: Some stones can leach toxic chemicals.
-Do your research before ingesting, or ingesting anything that has touched your stones or crystals.
+Do your research before ingesting anything that has touched your stones or crystals.

 You can put food out for birds to attract them.
 Just make sure to choose something that they can digest.
 Look in the garden section at your local retailer for wild bird food.

 Warning: Be careful when gathering feathers you find.
-In North America it is generally fine to collect feathers that appear to have been shed naturally.
+In North America, it is generally fine to collect feathers that appear to have been shed naturally.
 You should wash the feather and your hands afterward.
-Avoid touching dead birds—if the bird was diseased it can easily transmit to humans.
+Avoid touching dead birds—if the bird was diseased, it could easily transmit to humans.